 Travel Guide to Xi’an

 Xi’an is a city rich with history going back thousands of years.
 It’s where Daren was born and where his family is from, which makes it all the more special to share this place with you.
-There are many amazing sites to see & food to try so be sure to check out our travel guide for some of the best spots!
+There are many amazing sites to see & things to do so be sure to check out our travel guide for some of the best spots!

 Getting Around